mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 Ultimately, thinking in terms of synchronous transactions while writing asynchronous code is unavoidable.
-Encouraging awareness of the problem is essential, but in order to achieve that goal, the programmer must understand the problem first.
+Encouraging awareness of the problem is essential, but in order to achieve that goal, the programmer must understand the problem.
-Allowing isolated assignment will help build that awareness in a way that remains consistent with all other uses of the `await` keyword.
+Disallowing `await` for this specific situation may help to build this understanding, but it does so in a very oblique way that also comes with signifiant downsides.

 ## Proposed solution